krystal-framework/krystal.framework/src/Krystal/Seo/README.md

 Methods such as `addUserAgent()`, `addDisallow()`, `addAllow()` and `addSitemap()` accept an array of values or a single value.

+You can also save generated robots file into a directory.
+For that use `save($dir)` method, where `$dir` is a path to directory where file should be saved.

 # Sitemap

 You can use this component to generate sitemaps.
 It's real fast and super easy to use!
 Key features: